evertheoptimist/evertheoptimist.github.io/articles/on-writing-and-exes.md

 It was very easy to track down his exes, since most of them were still in his life as good friends.
 That was a huge sign of confirmation for his good character.
 Shortly after we got married, Tsila came to visit us and stayed with us for a few days (she lives in Israel), and I was very impressed with her.
 I had a sigh of relief for the good choice I made in one of the most important decisions.
 It confirmed that indeed he had a good judgment for character, and he was respected and cherished enough by such a woman to remain as a significant presence in her life as a lifelong friend.

 Some people may think I was playing with fire.
 However, I always felt that the more freedom I give to my loved ones to fly away from me in search of better things that I can offer, they more often they come back to rest by my side.
-Hey, perhaps the more freedom they feel they have, the less temptation there is for them to fly away to begin with….
-From the beginning of our relationship, I always felt that whatever slips through my fingers that easily has never been mine to begin with……
+Hey, perhaps the more freedom they feel they have, the less temptation there is for them to fly away to begin with....
+From the beginning of our relationship, I always felt that whatever slips through my fingers that easily has never been mine to begin with......

 When the spring comes and my chemo is over, I would like to have a small road trip with Tsila. that will be lovely.